adidax/Makerblog_TSL45315/README.md

-Simple library for the TSL45315 Lux Sensor breakout board for Arduino Initializes the sensor and puts it into "Normal Operation" mode.
+Simple library for the TSL45315 Lux Sensor breakout board for Arduino.

+Initializes the sensor and puts it into "Normal Operation" mode.